Growers fret as spinach recall puts Australians off their greens

 Nasty symptoms

-ACT Health was investigating a number of cases, it told AAP, while Victoria’s acting deputy chief health officer joined authorities in warning about the recall on Saturday.
+ACT Health was investigating several cases, it said, while Victoria’s acting deputy chief health officer joined authorities in warning about the recall on Saturday.

 Baby spinach products were removed from supermarket shelves across the country this week, with Food Standards warning they may have been contaminated with unsafe plant material.